x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/use-transport-rules-to-inspect-message-attachments-exchange-2013-help.md

 ## Inspect the file properties of attachments

 The following transport rule conditions inspect the properties of a file that is attached to a message.
 In order to start using these conditions when inspecting messages, you need to add them to a transport rule.
 A list of supported file types with executable code that can be checked within the context of transport rules is listed here.
-For more information about creating or changing rules, see [Manage transport rules](https://docs.microsoft.com/en-us/exchange/security-and-compliance/mail-flow-rules/manage-mail-flow-rules).
+For more information about creating or changing rules, see [Manage transport rules in Exchange 2013](manage-transport-rules-exchange-2013-help.md).

 <table>
 <colgroup>